KennthShang/PhaBOX/README.md

 ## 🚀&nbsp; Quick Start
 *Note*: we suggest you install all the packages using conda (both [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://anaconda.org/) are ok).

 After cloning this repository, you can use conda to install the **webserver.yml**.
-This will install all packages you need with CPU mode.
+This will install all the packages you need with CPU mode.
 The command is: `conda env create -f webserver.yml -n phabox`

 ### Prepare the database and environment